 Many don’t realize that 2001 was not Kanyon’s first appearance in World Wrestling Entertainment.
 In 1994 Chris Kanyon was an enhancement talent on WWF Superstars.
 There he competed against the likes of Tatanka, Diesel, Bob Holly, and Shawn Michaels.
 During that time, James Mitchell, also known as James Vandenburg, saw potential in Chris.
-Chris Kanyon was sent to Wild Samoan Wrestling and trained by Afa and Sika.
+So Chris Kanyon was sent to Wild Samoan Wrestling and trained by Afa and Sika.

 Who Better Than Kanyon?

 In 1995 Chris Kanyon made his World Championship Wrestling debut.
 He was teamed with Mark Starr in a tag team called Men at Work.
 The idea was that Kanyon and Starr were construction workers.
-The tag team wasn’t meant to be taken seriously, and Men at Work often lost due to stopping matches to measure things.
+Unfortunately, the tag team wasn’t meant to be taken seriously, and Men at Work often lost due to stopping matches to measure things.
 Shortly after that, Kanyon disappeared.
 It was a good thing for him, though, because WCW had plans for Kanyon.